foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/introduction.md

 * **Reduced HUD:** Your HUD will be minimized to limit on-screen information.
 You’ll no longer see enemy information or active effects while in combat, for example, and will need to use your intuition and context clues to assess your opponents.
 * **Strict Level Cap:** Maximum level is 50 with a total of 55 perk points granted.
 Use them wisely.
 Additionally, skills also can not be made Legendary.
 * **Equipment Upkeep:** The level cap puts more importance on your equipment choices.
 Weapon and armor tempering degrades over time as well.
-* **Preparedness Rewarded:** Enemies will learn additional perks and spells as they level, making for harder encounters.
-Bringing the right tools for the job--along with accounting for [_Resistances and Weaknesses_](https://www.nexusmods.com/skyrimspecialedition/mods/45253)--will go a long way towards preventing stalls in your adventures.
+* **Preparedness Rewarded:** Enemies such as bandits, draugr, the forsworn, and dragons have been overhauled making for harder and more varied encounters.
+Bringing the right tools for the job--along with accounting for [_Enemy Resistance Tweaks_](https://www.nexusmods.com/skyrimspecialedition/mods/59394)--will go a long way towards preventing stalls in your adventures.

 <br>